sickozell/SickoCV/README.md

 Attack, Sustain and Release knobs set the envelope of the routed signal.

-A, S, R CVinputs are added to respective knob values.
+A, S, R CVinputs are added to respective knob values, Toggler module has attenuverters.

 If L or (R) inputs are not connected, L and (R) outputs will provide just the envelope, so a mono signal can be connected to L input to route it to L output and nothing connected to (R) input to have the envelope on (R) output.